- Log In

 Consultant in Adult Developmental Neuropsychiatry – CFT, Hon.
 Associate Clinical Professor – Exeter Medical School

-Dr Rohit Shankar MBE FRCPsych is a Consultant Neuropsychiatrist & Associate Professor (Hon.) at University of Exeter Medical School.
+Dr Rohit Shankar MBE FRCPsych is a Consultant Neuropsychiatrist & Professor in Neuropsychiatry at the University of Plymouth Medical School.
 His awards include BMJ awards (2016,2019,2020), ILAE Epileptic Disorders best paper 2017 and American EFA SUDEP award 2016.
 He is chief investigator in various NIHR adopted studies, has acquired numerous grants (CI/co-applicant) and co-authored over 140 index-linked peer reviewed publications

 Deputy Chief Executive and Chief Operating Officer, Bradford Teaching Hospitals, NHS Trust